Project of the Month

 Description of the Project :

-Two clubhouses in Netanya and Herzliya creating a 'home away from home' in the afternoons for 13-17 year old girls at risk, offering a safe, warm environment of social and counselling activities.
+A clubhouse in Netanya creates a 'home away from home' in the afternoons for 13-17 year old girls at risk, offering a safe, warm environment of social and counselling activities.

 How the Project Works :